numpy/numpy.org/content/en/arraycomputing.md

   title="Array Computing Landscape">

-**Array computing** is based on **arrays** data structures. *Arrays* are used to organize vast amounts of data such that related set of values can be easily sorted, searched, mathematically manipulated and transformed easily and quickly.
+**Array computing** is based on **arrays** data structures. *Arrays* are used to organize vast amounts of data such that a related set of values can be easily sorted, searched, mathematically manipulated and transformed easily and quickly.

 Array computing is *unique* as it involves operating on the data array *at